What is Cryptocurrency in Simple Words

 CryptocurrencyCryptocurrency comes in the category of digital currency but it is very very different from normal digital currency. lets see in a very detailed way the difference between cryptocurrency and the normal currency.

-Difference Between Regular Money and CryptocurrencyHow is cryptocurrency different from regular money? let's answer that age old question and see what makes them so different from one another.
+Difference Between Regular currency and CryptocurrencyHow is cryptocurrency different from regular currency? let's answer that age old question and see what makes them so different from one another.

 - Manage: Regular money manages and issues by the central government, while cryptocurrency issues and manage by network of computers that run open source code.